Rahyulty/Variable2/README.md

 # Variable 2 Uni

 # Updates

+## Lua Specifc Updates

+- Lua's Naming Scheme for Variable 2 had been completely updated
+- Removed Name from ID function as deemed it useless
+- Added a Bin + Restore function

+## Python Updates
+- Python Variable 2 is in the working and is being developed

+## Rust Updates
+- Rust Variable2 Soon

+## Minor General Updates
 - Bug Fixes
 - Preformace Improvements
 - Made Source Code less of a eye sore
 - Updated Comments
-# Variable 2 Uni

-# Updates

-- Bug Fixes
-- Preformace Improvements
-- Made Source Code less of a eye sore
-- Updated Comments

-# Lua Specifc Updates
-…

-- Again as stated above this isnt anything special or groundbreaking just a little project im working on to help me in the longrun

-Thank You!
-# Lua Specifc Updates
-…

-- Again as stated above this isnt anything special or groundbreaking just a little project im working on to help me in the longrun
+  This isnt anything special or groundbreaking just a little project im working on to help me in the longrun

 Thank You!